-And you can start when you go shopping.
+The good news, however, is that you can take action now to fix this.
+You can start when you go shopping.
 Take a shopping list with you to avoid unnecessary spontaneous purchases and also give those less-visually appealing crooked vegetables a chance.
 When you’re done, make sure you store your food properly at home.
 And if you need to use up some food before it expires you can always repurpose it with creative recipes.
 Read more on tips on how you can reduce food waste at home.

 Consider food sharing